cozy/cozy-client/docs/react-integration.md

 execute the `query` at componentDidMount time.
 It enables n components to be connected to the same query without triggering n requests.

-A fetch policy is a simple function receiving the state of the current query and returning true if it should be fetched and false otherwise.
+A fetch policy is a function receiving the state of the current query and returning true if it should be fetched and false otherwise.
 It is important to name the query with `as` when using fetch policies otherwise query data cannot be shared across components.